Game Gear: Game Gear Micro

-On June 3, 2020, as part of the company's 60th anniversary, Sega revealed the retroconsole.
+On June 3, 2020, as part of the company's 60th anniversary, Sega revealed the dedicated console.
 The Micro was released in Japan on October 6, 2020, through Japanese storefronts in four different versions, varying in color and the game selection, with each containing four separate Game Gear games.
 Each unit otherwise is the same size, measuring 80 × 43 × 20 mm with a 29 mm display, and is powered by 2 AAA batteries or through a separate USB charger.
 Each unit also includes a headphone jack.
 A magnifying accessory modeled after the original system's Big Window accessory was included with preorders.
 A special version of the device (published by M2 and licensed by Sega) was being shipped with a limited edition of Aleste Collection in December 2020.
 This version includes a newly developed Game Gear title G.G.
 Aleste 3 as well as four other Aleste titles.